usmankh07/usmankh07/README.md

 - 👋 Hi, I’m Usman Khan
-- 👀 I’m interested in Web Developementand Mobile UI.
+- 👀 I’m interested in Web Developement and Mobile UI.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on beginner-level projects.
-- 📫 How to reach me at usmaniscoding@gmail.com
+- 📫 Reach me at usmaniscoding@gmail.com

 <!---
 usmankh07/usmankh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.